2018 Sulawesi earthquake and tsunami: Damage

 More than 70,000 houses are reported to be damaged, forcing tens of thousands of people to live in shelters and tents.
-In Palu, the capital of Central Sulawesi, 1 mosque and a major section of the Antapura Hospital collapsed.
+In Palu, the capital of Central Sulawesi, a mosque and a major section of the Antapura Hospital collapsed.
 Palu's Tatura Mall, one of the oldest shopping centres in Palu, collapsed, trapping dozens of people.
 An eight-story hotel, identified as the Roa-Roa Hotel, had also collapsed, trapping numerous hotel guests, several of whom were participants of the Palu's annual paragliding festival.
 At the time of the earthquake, 76 of the 80 bedrooms of the hotel were occupied.

 Palu's Mutiara SIS Al-Jufrie Airport was forced to close as large cracks, one of which was 500 meters long, had been formed on the runway.
 Airport officials confirmed that the navigation system was damaged and the control tower of the airport collapsed.
 An air traffic controller, who was watching the take-off roll of Batik Air Flight 6231 during the earthquake, was killed due to internal injuries.
 Major structural damage was also reported in the airport, with the roof the airport's terminal reportedly caved in.
 The airport was reopened for limited operation on 29 September 2018.
 Due to the damage in the airport, hundreds of passengers were stranded and were told to wait in the airport's apron.
 Normal operation returned on service on 30 September.

 Authorities confirmed that numerous settlements and residential areas, including more than a thousand homes, had been destroyed by the earthquake and tsunami.
 The tsunami also caused major damage to ports in Palu.
 In Pantoloan Harbour, a Quay crane collapsed and was swept by the tsunami.
 In Wani Harbour, structural damage was reported, while Ogoamas Harbour moved 3 cm to its right due to the earthquake.
 The IAIN Datokarama Palu, a university in Palu, was severely damaged by the tsunami.